 The company claims that its treatments improve memory, among many other things.
 Pectinose, which can be used as a food additive, is used by Shineco to lower blood lipids and enhance the immune system.

 Should you buy TYHT stock?
-With a P/E of 3.65, TYHT stock is undervalued relative its peers (11.84X).
+With a P/E of 1.82, TYHT stock is undervalued relative to its peers.
 That said, Shineco’s business sounds too hokey for me, and it’s a space that doesn’t lend itself well to competitive moats.
 I’m also unconvinced that its investment in blockchain through Hash Bank will pay off.
 Stay away unless you’re extra nuts.

 Coffee Holding Co (JVA)